-If a fter r eviewing the S ite A ssessment r eport submitted by the D eveloper, the S ervice determines that a salvage plan is required, the Developer shall have a Service-Approved Biologist develop, and shall implement, a plan to salvage adult and juvenile California tiger salamanders from P roject S ites v ia drift fence and p itfall trap c aptures p rior to g rading.
-T he purpose of the capture shall be to both minimize mortality of adult California tiger salamanders on Project S ites and to provide information on the level of upland habitat use in the area to promote more effective conservation of the species in adjacent Conserved Habitat Areas.
+The Developer shall have a Service-Approved Biologist develop, and shall implement, a plan to salvage adult and juvenile California tiger salamanders from Project Sites via drift fence and pitfall trap captures prior to grading.
+The purpose of the capture shall be to both minimize mortality of adult California tiger salamanders on Project Sites and to provide information on the level of upland habitat use in the area to promote more effective conservation of the species in adjacent Conserved Habitat Areas.

-The salvage plan shall be approved in writing by the Service and shall include at least the following: (1) salvaging shall be via drift fence and pitfall trap captures along a sufficient amount of a Project Site boundary to intercept the majority of the adult population migrating to or from known and potential breeding ponds in the year the captures take place; (2) drift fence installation shall be timed to capture and repel individuals migrating to and from breeding areas; (3) identification of appropriate areas where captured California tiger salamanders shall be released.
+The salvage plan shall be approved in writing by the Service and shall include at least the following: (1) salvaging shall be via drift fence and pitfall trap captures along a sufficient amount of a Project Site boundary to intercept the majority of the adult population migrating to or from known and potential breeding ponds in the year the captures take place; (2) drift fence installation shall be timed to capture individuals migrating to and from breeding areas, if possible; (3) identification of appropriate areas where captured California tiger salamanders shall be released.
+If grading and construction on a Project Site(s) within the Developer Property are expected in 2005, a plan shall be developed and drift fences installed by January 15, 2005, or as agreed to by the Service to capture and repel adults returning from breeding ponds.

 Only a Service-Approved Biologist may capture and handle California tiger salamanders.
-Before project activities begin, a Service-Approved Biologist shall identify appropriate areas to receive relocated California tiger salamanders.
+Before project activities begin, a Service-Approved Biologist must identify appropriate areas to receive relocated California tiger salamanders.
 These areas must be outside the Developer Property boundaries in a designated Conserved Habitat Area, in proximity to the capture site, and support suitable vegetation for the California tiger salamander.
 The Service-Approved Biologist must maintain detailed records of any California tiger salamanders that are moved (e.g., size, coloration, any distinguishing features, photographs [digital preferred]) to assist him or her in determining whether translocated animals are returning to the original point of capture.

-3. Water Features (RP: Developer).
-Projects on the Developer Property shall be designed so that any storm water detention basins or other water features created on the property do not attract breeding California tiger salamanders.
-A Service-approved strategy shall be developed and implemented to ensure that water features do not become a source for nonnative species, such as bullfrogs, which could move into nearby Conserved Habitat Areas.

-4. Construction Personnel Training (RP: Developer).
+- Water Features (RP: Developer).
+Any storm water detention basins or other water features created on the property shall be designed to avoid attracting breeding California tiger salamanders (e.g. encircled with a low wall or curb).
+A Service-approved strategy shall be developed and implemented to ensure that water features do not become a source for nonnative species, such as bullfrogs, which could move into nearby Conserved Habitat Areas. - 3.
+Construction Personnel Training (RP: Developer).
 Before grading or construction work begins on a Project Site, a Service-Approved Biologist shall conduct a training session for all construction personnel who may be working on the Project Site.
-At a minimum, the training shall include a description of the California tiger salamander and its habitat, the specific measures that are being implemented to conserve it, and the boundaries of the project site.

-5. Demarcation of Project Site Boundary (RP: Developer).
+At a minimum, the training shall include a description of the California tiger salamander and its habitat, the specific measures that are being implemented to conserve it, and the boundaries of the project site. - 4.
+Demarcation of Project Site Boundary (RP: Developer).
 Project Site boundaries shall be clearly demarcated by construction fencing or other materials to ensure that grading and the staging of equipment or supplies do not exceed the Project Site boundaries.